gayeongpark/gayeongpark.github.io/_posts/2024-10-12-TROUBLE-SHOOTING-NETWORK.md

 Another common mistake is not using VLANs, leaving all devices in the default VLAN (VLAN 1), which creates a large broadcast domain.
 This can slow down the network due to excessive broadcasts.
 Separating traffic into VLANs improves performance, especially for critical devices like servers.

+Finally, if the new VLAN is not allowed on the trunk link, traffic from that VLAN cannot traverse the network to reach the router for internet access.
+Ensuring the trunk link is configured to allow the new VLAN resolves the issue.
+Incorrect subnet masks would affect local communication, not specifically internet access.
+If the DHCP server ran out of IP addresses, users would not receive any IP configuration.
+While the firewall could block internet access, it's less likely if the issue is isolated to a newly created VLAN.

 ## DNS and NTP Issues

 ### DNS Issues

-DNS matches domain names (like example.com) to their corresponding IP addresses.
+DNS matches domain names (like `example.com`) to their corresponding IP addresses.

 1. Client-Side DNS Issue